SymfonyCasts/vue/sfcasts/ep2/checkout-form.md

 # Checkout Form

-Coming soon...

 The goal of this page is to have a checkout form.
-And when the user submits that form to send an Ajax request to our API, to create a purchase in the database, which will contain that information, plus the stuff that we have in our shopping
+When the user submits the form, we will send an AJAX request to our API to create a "purchase" in the database, which will contain the customer's information from the form plus a list of the items in the user's cart.

-Cart because

-Of our low budget NVP startup mentality, instead of having a credit card form after success, we'll redirect the user to a page with information about where to mail their payment.
-Very cutting it, Open assets components, check out in next dot view.
+To *truly* love our low-budget, minimum viable product hip startup mentality, instead of having a credit card form, after success, we'll redirect the user to a page with information about where to mail a check to.
+Very cutting edge.

-Let's do some prep work.
-Yeah.
+## Setting up the Data

-This component is going to render a bunch of form fields like customer name, email address, et cetera.
-And so it's going to need a, some data to, to store those values at a data function, Returns an object with a form key set to another object.
-I don't know if you've all of my form fields kind of under this here.
-Oh, I need a semicolon
+Open `assets/components/checkout/index.vue`.
+This component will hold a bunch of form fields like customer name, email address, etc. And so, it's going to need to store those fields as data.
+Add a `data` function and return an object with a `form` key set to another object.
+Add a key for every field: `customerName` initialized to an empty string, `customerEmail`, `customerAddress`, `customerZip`, `customerCity` and `customerPhone`.

-Inside the,

-The form.
-I'll add the customer name.
-I'm one key for every field customers,

-Name, customer, email, customer address, customer zip customer city, and customer phone.
-Cool.
-Next,

-Because we're definitely going to be adding a form validation, add a validation errors data set to an empty object.
-This will basically hold a map of which fields are currently invalid with their corresponding validation.
-Yeah.
+Next, because we are *definitely* going to add form validation, add a `validationErrors` data set to an empty object.
+This will eventually hold a map of which fields are currently invalid with an error message.

-Message.
-Okay.

-Let's add a form with the first field.
-So I'll replace my tax tier with a form tag.
-I don't even need an action on it.

-And then some

-Basic markup here to create our, our field

-Dave classical form dash group, then a label for the label.
-I'll say name,

-Of course, the label also needs to have a four = and we'll call this customer name.
-I use this for the ID to kind of match up with my field down here, and then also class = call form label.

-And then below this, I'll add the input.

-This lab ID = customer name,

-And then very importantly, V dash model equals.
-And here we can say form that customer name.
-So we can actually target that.
-We want this customer name inside the form to be updated.
-So thanks to this, the value of the input is going to match whatever this is.
-So an empty string to start.
-And whenever we update the input, it's going to send that value back to our data.
-So a perfect use case for V model and then typical is taxed and class = form dash control.
-And over here, I'll go to check out and all right, good start.
-And if we inspect element and go to the view dev tools for our checkout form, we can watch our data stay in sync, thanks to the V model.

-Oh,
+## Adding the First Field

+Nice!
+Up in the template, let's add the first field.
+Replace the text with a `form` tag, no `action` needed, then some Bootstrap markup for the field: a div, the label - with "Name:" and a `for` attribute set to `customerName`.
+It's not necessary, but I've made this consistent with the data key so I can keep my sanity.
+Add `class=col-form-label`... then add the `<input` and make sure its `id` matches the `for` label attribute.
+Also add `v-model="form.customerName"`.

+Thanks to this, whenever the user updates this input, `v-model` will *also* make sure that the `form.customerName` data is *also* updated.
+Finish with `type="text"` and `class="form-control"`.

+Good start!
+And if we check it in the browser... it's there!
+Inspect element, open the Vue dev tools and find the `CheckoutForm` component.
+We can watch the `form.customerName` data stay in sync thanks to the `v-model`.

-But to be extra cool, we can actually do a V model dot trim, which is just going to trim extra white space off of it.
-If I add that.
+Oh, but to be *extra* cool, we can use `v-mode.trim`, which is a shortcut to trim off any extra whitespace.
+Now if I go back... and put a bunch of spaces at the start, the data does *not* have those.

-So that's nice.
+## Rendering Validation Errors

-Okay.
-Next, we don't have any form validation logic yet, but let's prepare our field to be able to render the validation message based on our validation errors, a piece of data to make this easy.
-I'm first going to add a new method section down here and add a new method called is field valid, they field name argument.
-So we can call this from our template.
-This is pretty simple.
-I feel as valid if not field name is in this.and validation errors.
+Next, we don't have any form validation logic yet, but let's prepare our field to be able to *render* the validation message based on the `validationErrors` data.

-Perfect.

-We can use this above first, the form control class here, we're now going to need a second conditional class.
-Saul changes do colon class = and then Oakland curly close curly.
-Then we have form controls set to true.
-And then I'll also have another called is dash invalid.
-This is going to be set to not is feel valid and pass that customer.

-Okay.

-And then after the input, there's going to be an a T I span.
-That's actually gonna render that air.
-So we'll say span And inside there, I'll say V show.
-Cause we only want to show this.
-If it's, if not, is field valid passing that customer name And then a class set to in valid feedback Then inside of the span, very simply we can do curly, curly validation, errors, that customer name, which we know will be, will be populated because the fields and Val Nope, and Eastland is mad.
-Cause I have messed up my indentation.
-There we go.
-All right.
-So we move over.
-Uh, one annoying thing you're going to notice is that whenever we moved back over to refresh back to the shopping cart page, this is because we haven't changed the URL whenever we're going back and forth.
-And so our component can't remember that we're on a different page.
-So that is something that you could make better and probably should make better with the, um, for example, like the view dev tools, The topic we'll talk about in a future tutorial.
-Anyways, when we go to check out here to try this, we go to the view dev tools, go to our checkout form and let's change the validation errors here to customer name is that too.
-You got to enter a name and make sure that this is valid JSON, which I know is kind of weird

-There.

-Make sure this is valid, JSON, which here we go.
-I have two quotes on mine.
-That's why it's mad.

-Let's just do that all over again.
+To help, start by adding a new `methods` section down at the bottom of the component with one function: `isFieldValid()` with a `fieldName` argument.
+Inside, return *not* `fieldName in this.validationErrors`.

+We can use this above.
+First, on the input, if validation fails, this needs an extra class.
+Change to use `:class` and set `form-control` to `true` so that it *always* shows up.
+We also want an `is-invalid` class if *not* `isFieldValid('customerName')`.

+Next, after the input, add a `span` with `v-show` set to that same thing: *not* `isFieldValid('customerName')` so that this *only* shows when the field is *invalid*.
+Give this `class="invalid-feedback"` and print the validation error
+inside: `validationErrors.customerName`.

+And... hmm... ah!
+ESLint is mad because I messed up my indentation.
+Good work ESLint!

+## Vue Router?

+Let's try this.
+Back at the browser, the page already refreshed... which highlights one annoying thing about our setup: when we refresh, it takes us *back* to the cart page.
+This is because we are *not* changing the URL whenever we go back and forth.
+And so, our component can't remember that we're on a different page.

+Depending on your situation, this might be ok... or it might totally *not* be ok!
+This is something that could be improved by using the Vue Router, which is something we'll talk about in a future tutorial.

+Anyways, click back to the checkout form, find the Vue dev tools, locate the `CheckoutForm` component and change the `validationErrors` data to an object with a `customerName` key set to some message.
+Hit save.
+Nice!
+That's perfect!

-Is that to customer name and then put something like you forgot to enter a name.
-It saved and beautiful.
-It turns red and we get the error below.
-So this looks beautiful and this field is ready.
-Go.
-There's just one problem.
-Do we really want to copy and paste all of this five more times for the other five fields?
-Yikes.
-Nope.
+So, our `customerName` field is ready!
+There's just one problem: do we *really* want to copy and paste all of this 5 more times for the other 5 fields?
+Um...
+*I* don't.
 We can do better.
-Let's create a new form input component that we can reuse for every field.
+Next, let's create a new form input component that we can re-use for every field.
-That's next.